 Because you may need permission to register for courses that require prerequisites, major or pre-major declaration, etc., transfer students are encouraged to contact academic departments prior to course registration.
 You can view our Programs of Study, which include contact information for each academic department, in the University Catalog.
 We also encourage you to visit the Academic Advising Center website as it includes information about the many academic resources available to Western students.

 Be sure to make arrangements for your college to submit a final transcript, with your degree posted if applicable, as soon as it is available and no later than:

 It is your responsibility to insure that official college transcripts are received in the Office of Admissions by the deadlines above.
-A credit evaluation of your college coursework will be provided to you after you have confirmed your intent to enroll and Western has received your official final transcripts.
-Every effort will be made to provide you with an initial transfer credit evaluation prior to course registration.
+To determine which items we have received in our office, including transcripts, please visit our Application Status website (due to high processing volume there may be a several week delay in posting of final transcripts).
+A credit evaluation of your college coursework will be provided to you after you have confirmed your intent to enroll; every effort will be made to provide you with an initial transfer credit evaluation prior to course registration.
 For students entering summer or fall quarter, your initial transfer credit evaluation will generally not include any college coursework completed spring quarter.
 To ensure you can register for classes that may have prerequisite requirements, you are advised to bring unofficial copies of your transcripts to Transitions.
 Transfer credit information can be found on our website.

 Proof of measles immunity is required for all students born after January 1, 1957.
 This document must be on file with the Student Health Center in order for you to register for courses.
 Detailed instructions will be provided after enrollment confirmation.